Plamen5kov/YouTubePlaylists/README.md

 YouTubePlaylists
 ================
-Optimized youtube playlist app
+Optimized youtube playlist app for test purposes only

 ===============
 Team:
-Plamen Petkov\n
-Diana Stancheva
+Plamen Petkov and Diana Stancheva